 - A site visit was conducted on 4 March 2022, with members of the Committee of Management, sports clubs, Council, AFL Victoria and Tennis Victoria.
-A second @leisure staff member visited the site independently the following weekend - A community survey was conducted via Survey Monkey and hosted on Councils Have Your Say Page between 2 March 2022 and 30 March 2022 - Telephone interviews of clubs and user groups were conducted to ascertain the nature of their facilities and services - Interviews were conducted with representatives from AFL Victoria, Netball Victoria and Tennis Victoria - On site meetings were limited due to restrictions in relation to Covid19 - Individual submissions were also accepted.
+A second @leisure staff member visited the site independently the following weekend - A community survey was conducted via Survey Monkey and hosted on Councils Have Your Say Page between 2 March 2022 and 30 March 2022 - Telephone interviews of clubs and user groups were conducted to ascertain the nature of their facilities and services - Interviews were conducted with representatives from AFL Victoria, Netball Victoria, Cricket Victoria and Tennis Victoria - On site meetings were limited due to restrictions in relation to Covid19 - Individual submissions were also accepted - The Draft Master Plan was reviewed by the Steering Committee and DEWLP - Grampians Region - (See comments Appendix 3).